Naming a power of attorney is the process of choosing someone to act on your behalf when you cannot do it yourself.

 What Does a Power of Attorney Do?

-A general or financial power of attorney can manage many of your important financial affairs, such as your real estate investments, bank accounts, and debt obligations.
-The POA could sign checks, deposit funds into your accounts, make investment decisions, and file your tax returns.
+A general or financial power of attorney can manage many of your financial affairs, such as real estate investments, bank accounts, and debt obligations.
+The POA can sign checks, deposit funds into your accounts, make investment decisions, and file tax returns on your behalf.

 Power of Attorney and Beneficiaries